opendeps/specification/README.md

 > See [a more complete example](./docs/detailed-example.md) for more details about use and options.

-## How is this different from npm/Maven/Gradle/godep etc.?
+## How is this different from npm/Maven/Gradle/Go Modules etc.?

 OpenDeps is for expressing your _external runtime dependencies_, rather than things needed to build or package your application.